 Next, create a field called 'Description' (with type 'Long text').

-Next, create a field called 'Prompt' (with type 'Formula') and copy and paste this line:
+Next, create a field with type 'Formula' called 'Prompt' and copy and paste this line for the formula:

-CONCATENATE('Write a single-sentence description of the company ', Name)
+CONCATENATE('user:Write a single-sentence description of the podcast ', Name)

 This formula contains our 'Prompt', which we'll reference later.